Retiree Finds Better Housing and Purpose through Foundation Communities

 Family Finds Help with Soaring Food Costs from Healthy Food Pantry

-March 17, 2025 | Posted in Healthy Initiatives, Affordable Housing, Housing, Financial Stability, Health | Keywords: , , ,
+March 17, 2025 | Posted in Affordable Housing, Healthy Initiatives, Housing, Financial Stability, Health | Keywords: , , ,

 Every other Monday, Nikki Rivera takes a walk to the main building at Laurel Creek Apartments where her family has lived for two years.
 Her 8-year-old son Kaydyn walks alongside and her 1-year-old daughter Kayaura rides in a wagon that will soon be filled with food.
 They’re headed to the Healthy Food Pantry, one of many around Austin hosted by the Foundation Communities Health Initiatives team where residents and neighbors receive healthy food at no cost.